Police believe NJ high school baseball ‘hazing’ video was social media prank

 “I haven’t seen the video, but from what I understand, it may look worse that what it really is.
 I believe he was duct taped and dragged about 10 feet but again he is a willing participant, not a victim,” Police Director Robert Antolos said.

-Antolos said police believe this was a prank.
-And the alleged victim was in on it so the group could make a video for social media.
+Antolos said police believe this was a prank, and the alleged victim was in on it so the group could make a video for social media.

 “First thing we did was speak to the alleged victim and at which point he said it was all joke,” Antolos said.

 Police said the West New York School District is now handling the incident.
-Superintendent Clara Brito Herrera issued a statement Thursday.

-"My Administration and the Board of Education take all complaints seriously and are committed to conducting a thorough investigation and pursuing disciplinary/corrective action, if warranted."
+Superintendent Clara Brito Herrera issued a statement Thursday: “My Administration and the Board of Education take all complaints seriously and are committed to conducting a thorough investigation and pursuing disciplinary/corrective action, if warranted.”

-Memorial High School student Allen Garces had advice for the baseball players involved.
+One Memorial High School student had advice for the baseball players involved.

 “I think that you probably shouldn’t be doing that.
 Especially it could cause issues with the law, because bullying is pretty bad,” he said.